state-hiu/Mapgive/_posts/plan/0100-01-02-event-guide.md

 ## Connecting

 Connect with various other OpenStreetMap networks, like HOT, MapGive, and Mising Maps.
 Make sure they know when the event will be held, and which task you'll be working.
 This is was helpful for leveraging social media to promote the event and tweet out pics and progress throughout the day.
+Work on generating shared talking points and hashtags.

 You can also ask prominent individuals in the community to come and speak in person, or Skype in during the event and project, to give an overview of mapping efforts, and to emphasize the value of the work the people were doing.
 This is a nice touch that allowed people to feel connected in a very real way to a larger effort).

 In addition to your event, think about coordinating activities at other locations through networks of colleagues.
-Share the information in these guides, and kept them updated on any relevant information encountered during planning.
+Share the information in these guides, and keep them updated on any relevant information encountered during planning.

+Having a dedicated comms person for larger events will be important for obtaining photos and publishing posts on social media.

 ### Context

 Emphasize the fact that we were not just putting lines on a map, but were doing something that was helping real people in areas that have real needs.
-Include information in emails/flyers/personal communication that talk about the situation in the regions being mapped; for example, for a DRC mapathon, print a large, poster sized page from the USAID Fact Sheet on the ongoing complex humanitarian crisis in the DRC, and displayed it prominently at the event.
+Include information in emails/flyers/personal communication that talk about the situation in the regions being mapped; for example, for a DRC mapathon, print a large, poster sized page from the USAID Fact Sheet on the ongoing complex humanitarian crisis in the DRC, and display it prominently at the event.

 ## Follow on activities

 Have a good follow up strategy for participants.
 Communicate the results after the event, and invite them to connect on the local OSM mailing lists and other communication channels.
-Invite to the next event.
+Encourage participants to keep on mapping and validating on the projects they worked on.
+Invite them to the next event.
+Sharing photos and feedback from users of the data is great.

 Participants may be interested to hosting a similar event or start a group back home, in their department, etc.  Transition into working with them soon after the event so that we can provide support, and additional training for them while the “iron is hot.”